mattermost/mattermost-handbook/contributors/join-us/github-sponsorship.md

 - Participants meet with the program lead to share their program feedback on what’s going well, what’s not going well, and any blockers encountered.
 - Internal team members working closely with participants share contextual performance feedback with the program lead.

+## Process for contributors to exit the program

+1. The sponsored contributor informs the program lead, by email, of their intention to leave the program.
+2. The program lead sends a request to IT to remove any applicable core contributor privileges as well as the sponsorship itself.
+Accounts Payable and the staff member who nominated the contributor are included for visibility.

 ## Notes

 * The current program lead is Carrie Warner.